yiisoft/docs/guide/en/structure/action.md

 }
 ```

-For many cases it makes sense to group handling for multiple routes into a single class:
+For many cases, it makes sense to group handling for many routes into a single class:

 ```php